 Accommodation is very cheap in Phnom Penh.
 The most affordable I would say in Southeast Asia.
 I booked a room in a guest house, which was located in the heart of the city, and that cost me only $8 per night for a private room.

 I always use Agoda.com for booking hotels/guesthouses online.
 You should book your hotel near the riverside, because all the attractions are close to that place, including nightlife.

 What to see in Phnom Penh?

-One important thing to mention here that USD is used more common than Local Currency Riel. if you take USD with you, that would be much better and hassle free for you.
+One important thing to mention here that USD is used more commonly than Local Currency Riel.
+If you take USD with you, that would be much better and hassle-free for you.

 Bangok to Phnom Penh by Bus

 Many travelers who are visiting Thailand also want to go to Phnom Penh by road.
 However, the nearest major city to Thailand is Siem Reap, and that’s a significant tourist attraction in Cambodia.
 I would personally recommend you to visit Siem Reap instead of Phnom Penh because Siem Reap is much better than Phnom Penh.
 That’s a place where you get massive value for your money.
 I have written a complete guide about how you can go from Bangkok to Siem Reap by bus.
 If you want to visit Phnom Penh, then you can also go from Siem Reap by road.

 Overall, it’s a very low-cost budget destination in Southeast Asia near Thailand.
 I was visiting Thailand, so I decided to visit Cambodia as well.
 You can go by road and by air.
 Both ways are cheap and comfortable.
 AirAsia has daily flights from Bangkok to both Phnom Penh and Siem Reap.

 The complete tour didn’t cost me more than $100 USD for two nights stay in Phnom Penh.